Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 At Friðheimar, visitors will have a wide selection to choose from, with everything from the all-time classic tomato soup to tomato ice cream on offer – It sounds strange I know but trust me, it’s delicious!

-Restaurant Grund is located in a small guesthouse in Flúðir and is a popular restaurant which prides itself on using only fresh ingredients from the farm.
-This farm to fork experience is not to be missed and is a great place to grab a hearty bite to eat after taking a dip in the Secret Lagoon.
+Restaurant Grund is located in a small guesthouse in Flúðir and is a popular restaurant that prides itself on using only fresh ingredients from the farm.
+This farm-to-fork experience is not to be missed and is a great place on the Golden Circle to grab a hearty bite to eat after taking a dip in the Secret Lagoon

 Don’t worry if you’re full – you’ll soon find room for dessert.
 At Huppa, customers choose three different types of candy to mix into their ice-cream, making an already tasty treat even better!
 Our favourite combinations are: